Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: AdaptFocus Learning Framework

 \subsection{Action Focusing module}

-For each action that appears in the long video, we need to determine whether it appears in the sampled clip.
-The spike-actionness of the action estimated by the ASE module could serve as a reference.
+For each action that appears in the long video, our Action Focusing module is proposed to determine whether it appears in the sampled clip.
+We use the spike-actionness of the action estimated by the ASE module as a reference.
 If the classification score $p_t^k$ of the $t$-th clip is close to the spike-actionness $a^k$ of the $k$-th action, the model can be more confident that this action appears in the clip, and vice versa.
-To this end, an action-focus loss $\mathcal{L}_{in\_vid}^{action}$ is formulated to adjust the loss weight of each action on the sampled clip:

-where $\hat{a}^k=\theta \cdot a^k, \ \theta\in(0,1)$. $\hat{a}^k$ is the actionness threshold based on the spike-actionness $a^k$.
+To this end, our action-focus loss $\mathcal{L}_{in\_vid}^{action}$ is formulated to adjust the loss weight of each action on the sampled clip: where $\hat{a}^k=\theta \cdot a^k, \ \theta\in(0,1)$. $\hat{a}^k$ is the actionness threshold based on the spike-actionness $a^k$.
 And $\mathcal{W}$ is a soft weighting function, which assigns real-valued weight that reflects the importance of each action class during training.
-Different (\eg, Linear~\cite{jiang2015self} and Logarithmic~\cite{jiang2015self}) soft weighting functions are designed for self-paced learning~\cite{DBLP:conf/nips/KumarPK10}.
-Inspired by SPL, our weighting function $\mathcal{W}$ is defined as follows:

-where factors $\alpha>=1$ and $\beta>0$ are used to control the scaling of weights (see the visualization in Figure~\myRed{S1} of the \textbf{Supplementary Materials}).
+Inspired by self-paced learning~\cite{DBLP:conf/nips/KumarPK10}, our weighting function $\mathcal{W}$ is defined as follows: where factors $\alpha>=1$ and $\beta>0$ are used to control the scaling of weights (see the visualization in Figure~\ref{fig:ablation_weight_func_sm} of the \textbf{Appendix}).
 When the action score $p_t^k$ of the current clip is larger than the actionness threshold $\hat{a}^k$, the value of the weighting function $\mathcal{W}$ will be larger than $1.0$, and vice versa.
+We analyze the effect of using different weighting functions in Section~\ref{ablation_weighting_func} of the \textbf{Appendix}.